runvnc/tersenet/README.md

 ### Media attachments

 Pages may attach images or videos.
 Their descriptions appear on the Media Tab.
 Users must switch tabs and click the individual media item before any loading or processing is done.
-Images and media may not be loaded from traditional web sources outside of NoScriptWeb  protocols.
+Images and media may not be loaded from traditional web sources outside of TerseNet  protocols.

 ### Application attachments